tdpetrou/Advent-of-Code-Pandas/README.md

 * Will show interesting and unusual pandas tricks to solve these problems
 * Some are easier with pandas, others without

+## Master Data Analysis with Python

+If you are interestd in becoming an expert at Pandas so that you can manipulate data in any way imaginable as shown in these tricks, then purchase [Master Data Analysis with Python](https://dunderdata.com/master-data-analysis-with-python).
+It contains 500+ exercises, projects, and detailed solutions.